tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “It’s like the story from last night”, Hannah suggested.

 “Don’t”, Eric said.
-He was clearly not in the mood for that.
+He clearly wasn’t in the mood for that.
 “We’ll be fine.
 We must have stepped off the trail somewhere back there.”

 “It’s getting dark though.
 We won’t make it back even if we find the trail.”